SQL QUERIES TUTORIAL

 );

-The DROP command is used to delete an existing database object, such as a table, database, or view.
-Be cautious when using DROP, as it permanently removes the object and all its data.
+Use DROP command to delete an existing database object, such as a table, database, or view.
+However you should be cautious when using DROP, as it permanently removes the object and all its data.

 DROP TABLE table_name;